tirilsg/FYS3150-Project4/README.md

 * `metropolis()` implements the metropolis algorithm explained in the report, to flip single spins and update energy and magnetization of the system if this operation closer to equilibrium, and counts the amount of times this algorithm has resulted in an accepted flip
 * `calculate_boltzmann(double T)` fills a previously filled with 0's vector with correct values for the boltzmann factor at the temerature T
 * `expval()` calculates expectation values defined by functions presented in report
-* `equilibrate(double T, int nr_cycles)` equilibrates the system by calling the metropolis function in a shortened intervall
 * `energycalc()` and `magcalc()` calculates the total energy and magnetization of the system from equations presented in the report
 * `simulate_log(double T, int nr_cycles)` and `simulate(double T, int nr_cycles)` both simulate the behaviour within the system of our lattice by calling the metropolis algorithm a numnber of `nr_cycles` times, or Monte Carlo Cycles, and calculating the expectation values each time `metropolis()` is called.
 * `reset()` fills the vector containing expectation values with zeros